happythenewsad/yesJS/README.md

 Summary:
 ===
 I am implementing the New York Times' "slider" panel to practice my JavaScript.
+The id of the slider on NYTimes.com is "upNext".

 Todo
 =====

- - Make CSS prettier
- - change sample content
+ - add "open/close" functionality

 Doing